 As I mentioned above, each of Paris’s twenty arrondissements has its own town hall.
 Additionally, each has a directly elected council (conseil d’arrondissement), which, in turn, elects an arrondissement mayor (mairie).
 Each arrondissement council then chooses a subset of its members to form the Council of Paris, which, in turn, elects the mayor of Paris.
 The current mayor of Paris is Anne Hidalgo.
 She is the first woman to hold the post.

 Paris actually had no mayor for 183 years until the French Parliament passed a law that was signed by President Valéry Giscard d’Estaing on 31 December 1975 re-establishing the office.
 The city held its first formal election in March 1977.
-One-time Prime Minister Jacques Chirac was elected as the first modern mayor and served three six year terms before he assumed the office of President in 1995.
+One-time Prime Minister Jacques Chirac was elected as the first modern mayor and served three six year terms before he assumed the office of President of France in 1995.

 Sequana – le coeur et l’âme de Paris.

 The soul, heart and, in some ways still major artery of Paris is the Seine River.
 One could say that, more than any of the familiar structures, it is the Seine that is definitively emblematic of the city.
 Left Bank.
-Right Bank. Île St. Louis. Île de la Cité.
+Right Bank. Île Saint Louis. Île de la Cité.
 Without them, what is Paris?

 The city’s earliest known settlements appear in the third-century BCE by a Gallic or Celtic tribe known as the Parisii who almost certainly relied on the River they called Sequana for transport and commerce and who, some believe, took their tribal name from a compound of Celtic words par+gwys that meant, more or less “expert canoe boatmen.”